-Hardware accelerated Function-as-a-Service (FaaS) enables cloud developers to deploy inference functionalities on Intel® IoT edge devices with accelerators (CPU, Integrated GPU, Intel® FPGA, and Intel® Movidius™).
+Hardware accelerated Function-as-a-Service (FaaS) enables cloud developers to deploy inference functionalities on Intel® IoT edge devices with accelerators (CPU, Integrated GPU, Intel® FPGA, and Intel® Movidius™ technology).
 These functions provide a great developer experience and seamless migration of visual analytics from cloud to edge in a secure manner using a containerized environment.
 Hardware-accelerated FaaS provides the best-in-class performance by accessing optimized deep learning libraries on Intel® IoT edge devices with accelerators.

-This tutorial will demonstrate how to:
+This tutorial demonstrates how to: